virevolai/logos-shift-client/README.md

 - **No Proxying**: Direct calls without the overhead of proxying, ensuring no additional latency.
 - **Keep Your OpenAI Key**: We don't need access to your OpenAI key.
 Ensure it stays confidential and with you.
 - **Feedback Support**: Provide feedback on whether a result was successful or not based on its unique ID.
-This is used to finetune your model.
+This is used to have better finetunes for your model.
 - **Truly Open Source**: Extend and modify as per your requirements.
 - **Upcoming Features**:
   - Dynamic configuration from the server.